curl/everything-curl/cmdline.md

 # Command line basics

-curl started out as a command-line tool and it has been invoked from shell prompts and from within scripts by thousands of users over the years. curl has established itself as one of those trusty tools that is there for you to help you get your work done.
+curl started out as a command-line tool and it has been invoked from shell prompts and from within scripts by countless users over the years.

 ## Binaries and different platforms

-The command-line tool "curl" is a binary executable file.
+The command-line tool `curl` is a *binary executable file*.
 The curl project does not by itself distribute or provide binaries.
 Binary files are highly system specific and oftentimes also bound to specific system versions.

-To get a curl for your platform and your system, you need to get a curl executable from somewhere.
-Many people build their own from the source code provided by the curl project, lots of people install it using a package tool for their operating system and yet another portion of users download binary install packages from sources they trust.

-No matter how you do it, make sure you are getting your version from a trusted source and that you verify digital signatures or the authenticity of the packages in other ways.

-Also, remember that curl is often built to use third-party libraries to perform and unless curl is built to use them statically you must also have those third-party libraries installed; the exact set of libraries will vary depending on the particular build you get.
+Different curl versions, built by different people on different platforms using different third party libraries with different built-time options make the tool to offer different features in different places.
+In addition, curl is continuously developed, so newer versions of the tool are likely to have more and hopefully even better features than the older ones.

 ## Command lines, quotes and aliases